Graph cuts always find a global optimum for Potts models (with a catch): Introduction

 Despite this good practical performance, the sharpest worst-case theoretical guarantee for $\alpha$-expansion is that it obtains a 2-approximation to the objective value of the MAP labeling \citep{BoyVekZab01}.
 A 2-factor objective approximation often translates to a very weak guarantee for recovering the exact solution: \citet{LanSonVij19} show that MAP inference problems from computer vision admit 2-approximate labelings that agree with the optimal assignment on fewer than 1\% of variables.
 Compare this to Figure \ref{fig:results}, where the expansion solution agrees with the exact solution on over 99\% of the nodes.
-Additionally, objective bounds obtained from primal-dual variants of $\alpha$-expansion are very close to one in practice \citep{komodakis2007fast}.
-Those bounds (which depend on the algorithm's initialization) show that graph-cuts algorithms frequently outperform their theoretical guarantees.
+Additionally, objective gap bounds obtained from primal-dual variants of $\alpha$-expansion are sometimes very close to one in practice \citep{komodakis2007fast}.
+Those bounds (which depend on the algorithm's initialization) show that graph-cuts algorithms often vastly outperform their theoretical guarantees.
 So a large gap exists between the worst-case guarantee of 2-approximation and the practical performance (in both objective value and recovery of the true solution) of the $\alpha$-expansion algorithm. \emph{Why are the local minima with respect to expansion moves so good in practice?}

 In this work, we prove a surprising structural result that characterizes the local energy minima with respect to (w.r.t.) expansion moves.
 Informally, we prove that for a widely used model (the \emph{Potts model}) all local expansion minima are actually \emph{global} minima of slightly perturbed instances of the input problem.
-This result implies that the $\alpha$-expansion algorithm \emph{always} returns a MAP assignment---the ``catch'' is that assignment is only guaranteed to be optimal in a small perturbation of the input.
-Surprisingly, the MAP solutions to small perturbations can be found efficiently even though obtaining the MAP solution of the original problem is NP-hard.
+This result implies that the $\alpha$-expansion algorithm \emph{always} returns a MAP assignment---the ``catch'' is that the assignment is \textit{not} guaranteed to be optimal for the input instance, but rather for some closely-related instance.
+In other words, we prove that when we run $\alpha$-expansion on an instance $I$, it always outputs a MAP solution to an instance $I'$ that is a small perturbation of $I$.

 Our result implies that real-world instances should have no ``spurious'' local minima with respect to expansion moves.
 This is because in practice, MAP solutions to all small perturbations of the problem instance should be very close to the MAP solution of the original instance.
 We design an efficient algorithm to check whether this is truly the case.
 On real-world instances of MAP inference from computer vision, our algorithm certifies that all solutions to these perturbations are very close to the solution of the original instance.
 Our results thus give a theoretical explanation for the excellent empirical performance of $\alpha$-expansion and related graph cut methods like FastPD \citep{komodakis2007fast}.
 These algorithms naturally take advantage of the fact that solutions to all small perturbations tend to be close to the original solution in practice.